scriptsdk/java-core/README.md

 ## Summary

+Stealth Client is an alternative Ultima Online client written in Delphi and distributed on their [website](https://stealth.od.ua/ "website").
+Stealth exposes a socket based external api wwhich is subject of this project.

-ScriptSDK.Core offers a rudimentary implementation of external api communication between a java and stealth client.
+ScriptSDK.Core is a rudimentary implementation of external api communication between a java and stealth client.
+Since its a core package it only offers very basical models for developers to communicate to Stealth Client.

 ## Features